IT-Urbancrest/urbancrest-knowledge/knowledge/ministries/students/faq/when-does-student-ministry-meet.md

 # When does Student Ministry meet?

-During the regular ministry season, Urbancrest Student Ministry meets:
+During the school year, Urbancrest Student Ministry meets:

 - **Sundays at 9:30 AM**
 - **Wednesdays at 6:30 PM**

-Regular gatherings pause during the summer so students and leaders can focus on supporting local missions efforts throughout the community.
+Regular Wednesday gatherings pause during the summer so students and leaders can focus on supporting local missions efforts throughout the community.
 Check [Urbancrest Events](https://urbancrest.church/events) for current dates and summer opportunities.